 University of Oklahoma is known for it's academic work in the following disciplines:

-University of Oklahoma's most influential alumni faculty include professors and professionals in the fields of Earth Sciences, History, and Business.
+University of Oklahoma's most influential alumni faculty include professors and professionals in the fields of Earth Sciences, Social Work, and Criminal Justice.
 Here are some of University of Oklahoma's most famous alumni: